 - Parking: California Adventure Pass ($5/daily) required

-- Paved road to the campground is closed to the cars during winter
+- The paved road to the campground is closed to cars during winter

 - Recommend an insect repellent during summer